pradeepkhanal23/bandfacts-fullstack-app/readme.md

 - Node.js and npm installed on your machine
 - MongoDB installed locally or connection to a MongoDB Atlas cluster

-### Contributing

-Contributions are welcome!
-If you have a new band fact to share or want to improve the app, feel free to submit a pull request.

 ### License

 This project is licensed under the MIT License.